 The external journey towards redemption begins with a word of encouragement to others.
 Offering an encouraging word to others is many times the gateway for developing a deeper relationship with someone close to us.
 We live in a world that emphasizes the negative and an encouraging word can be like oxygen to someone suffocating in an environment of negativity and pessimism.
 We all carry a few heavy burdens known only to ourselves and an encouraging word is a helpful boost as we journey along.

 Encouragement, especially to those closest to us, can help in a few important ways (1) Helps others feel better about themselves and begin to feel they matter (2) Creates an environment where others may become more open to share struggles without the fear of judgment and shame (3) Enables others to move forward in their own journey even if it is silently alone.

 These internal and external steps are necessary on the continual journey towards redemption.
 The journey towards redemption is ongoing in the real world as life is not stagnant.
-We encounter new people, new experiences, new challenges, and ultimately a few more failures along the way.
-Similar to the phrase, “life is a journey not a destination” so can be said of the process towards redemption with those closest to us in our homes and families.
+We encounter new people, new experiences, new challenges, and ultimately a few more of our own failures along the way.
+Similar to the phrase “life is a journey not a destination” so can be said of the process towards redemption with those closest to us in our homes and families.

 As we continue to move forward with these steps towards redemption, we will build and strengthen our character and Character Creates Opportunity to build strong and healthy relationships with those that matter most.